 We store only the SHA-256 hash of your API keys.
 The raw key is shown once during creation and never stored.
 Even if our database were compromised, your keys could not be recovered.

 Every API request is scoped to your authenticated user ID.
-Cross-account access is cryptographically impossible — you can only ever access your own data.
+Cross-account access is cryptographically impossible — you can only ever access your own data unless you have a quantum computer.

 Head to your dashboard to generate an API key and start integrating.